eminboghos/portfolio/PredictionMarketBots/predict_fun-btc/README.md

 ### v3 : 5-minute markets added (6th May 2026)

-5-minute markets are the most volatile : every small Bitcoin move shifts the odds significantly, and quotes go stale faster than in longer time 69frame markets.
+5-minute markets are the most volatile : every small Bitcoin move shifts the odds significantly, and quotes go stale faster than in longer time frame markets.

 While optimizing for this, I found a bug in my quote update path that, when fixed, reduced end-to-end latency from ~400ms to ~250ms.
 This was a step-change improvement that benefited all three timeframes.
 Volume jumped to ~$3,000/hour accross all timeframes.
 I also improved my bot to be able to updates quotes faster (up to 50 times per seconds).